Name: Ismael Arkin (aka Izzy)

 “The Story” is an audiobook, recorded by Izzy in his own voice, narrating his own story.
 Right from the beginning of his career, about the plans to change the education system in America, studying for the masters, quitting his job, living with his parents again, soul searching for his passion, taking a trip to Japan, getting a temporary job to save money for Japan, actually moving to Japan but ended up in a remote village and finally getting to Kyoto to train in Aikido - he explained every little detail.
 He explained the emotions & crushing thoughts that he went through.
 He even explains about thinking to get back to America, while stuck up in the remote village in Japan.
 Most of the inspiring stories that I read talks about the heroic activities and the inspiring actions only.
 But, he talks about everything.

 Thanks Izzy for a wonderful narration of your life, so far.
-I am inspired!.You are here : home > categories > book-reviews
+I am inspired!.Please buy the book from your local bookstore.

 Copyleft @ 2009.
 Free to all.